Skip to main content

 Treatment often consists of medication and psychological support.
 It's about finding balance and stability in everyday life.

-Mood stabilizing medication is the cornerstone of treatment.
+Mood-stabilizing medication is the cornerstone of treatment.
 In addition, talk therapy can help you understand your patterns and learn to manage stress and early signs of relapse.
-For many, treatment is lifelong, but that doesn't mean you can't live a good life.
+For many, the treatment is lifelong, but that doesn't mean you can't live a good life.

 What is it like to live with bipolar disorder?